 - Students are encouraged to enroll for at least 3 units for their first externship experience.

-- Work with Law Career Services and/or Professor Susan Rutberg, Director of Externship Programs, to identify an area in which you'd like to gain practical experience and get referrals to placements.
+- Work with Law Career Development to identify an area in which you'd like to gain practical experience and get referrals to placements.

-- Visit LCSonline for current listings, and review student evaluations of externship experiences.
+- Visit LCDonline for current listings, and review student evaluations of externship experiences.

-- Two ways to find a placement through LCSonline:
+- Two ways to find a placement through LCDonline:

 - Method A

 - login - if you are missing your username or password, contact LCD at email@example.com or 415-442-6625

 - In the menu bar, click on "Browse Employers"